shadowspawn/forest-arborist/notes.md

 Version Plan
 * Use different versions on master (published) and develop (linked work in progress).
 * Tag version on master to match the published version.
 * Do not tag version on develop since changes.
+Use prerelease on develop.
 * See copy-up and copy-down run commands.

 Terminology Inspirations